Things to Know about IFRS

-The main motive of the financial statements is to be a faithful and an honest source of information that would be helpful for the existing and the future investors, the creditors, lenders, etc. that have a say in the financing of the business and influence the finances of the business.
+The main motive of the financial statements is to be a faithful and an honest source of information that would be helpful for the existing and the future investors, the creditors, lenders, etc. that have a say in the financing of the business and influence the finances of the business in Dubai, UAE.
 The financial information has to be relevant, comparable, understandable, faithful and timed.
 The basic concepts of the business-like assets, equity, income, expenses, liabilities, etc. have to be reported clearly and rightly in the financial statements.

 Presentation of the financial statements in IFRS

 Following the International Financial Reporting Standards, the financial statements have to comprise of the following elements:

 - Statement of financial position: This is most commonly known as the balance sheet wherein the different components of the financials are reported.

 - Statement of comprehensive income: This statement could be represented as a single statement or as different statements showing the profits and the loss for each of the comprehensive income.

 - Statement of changes in equity: This statement records the change in the business’s profits over a duration of time.